Salvation Through our Savior’s Sacrifice is Rejected by Many

 Paul points out how unbelievers think and live.
 How do such descriptions serve as a blessing for believers like us?

-Our citizenship is in heaven; soon Jesus will come down from heaven.
+Our citizenship is in heaven, and soon Jesus will come down from heaven.
 How do such mercies help us resist temptation?

 Picture an engaged couple, so in love with each other that they give no thought to anyone else’s attractiveness.
 That couple looks forward so much to the thrill of being together in marriage.
 In the same way, we are engaged to Jesus, to spend eternity with him.
 The more we ponder his love for us and what living with him face to face in his eternal kingdom will be like, the more we will want to please and thank him now.
 No one else comes close.